The Magic Key

 "I've found it!
 I've found the key of the magic book!"
 And she would not stop talking about all the worlds and places she had visited using that magic key.

-All the talk ended up convincing Martin to resume reading the book.
+.
 At first it was a pain; there wasn't even one miserable picture in the thing.
 But, gradually, the story started springing to life, and Martin got interested in the adventurous Prince's life.
 Then, suddenly, he was there.

 The book itself was the key!